Bosenc1122/Java-Project/README.md

 - [Beginners Book](https://beginnersbook.com/java-collections-tutorials/)

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}
+Items I want to add in the future

-- Item 1
+- Item 1 Make it so that you only have a limited number of guesses before the game resets
-- Item 2
+- Item 2 Have a 2 player mode, each are trying to guess the same number
-- Item 3
+- Item 3 Have an option to guess multiple numbers in one round